gethinode/hinode/content/en/about.md

 ## RPGWatch

 Then, in the year 2005, Rendelius decided to sell RPGDot to Jolt (which is a different company now than it was then).
 Jolt wanted to earn lots of money with the site and decided that it should be plastered with ads.
 I made the changes for that, even if I did not like them, and we went live with that site in 2006.
 After a couple of months I figured this was not what I signed up for and decided to leave RPGDot.
 You should know that all the work for RPGDot was voluntary work, for me and the other staff members.
 RPGDot was going in the wrong direction as far as I was concerned, so I decided to start a new site, focussing on the same thing as RPGDot; Reporting news about games.
 I discussed this with the other staff members and all of them thought it was a great idea and would join me once the new site was live.
 The only thing that was left to do is to make that new site.
 I started that, together with Arhu from the RPGDot forums.
 We created a new site from scratch.
 He did the front-end and I did the back-end.
-That is how we created [RPGWatch](https://www.rpgwatch.com) and went live in October 2006, with a first version.
+That is how we created {{< link "https://www.rpgwatch.com" >}}RPGWatch{{< /link >}} and went live in October 2006, with a first version.

 I never made any money with RPGWatch.
 The ads were not paying much, so I was actually loosing money.
 At a certain point I decided to drop the ads completely and to go to a donation model, where visitors of RPGWatch donated money that would keep RPGWatch running.
 That worked and I went on with RPGWatch for a lot of years after that.